JacenBoy/jacenboy.github.io/_posts/2021-12-28-qemu-on-android.md

 To start things off, we'll need an app called [Termux](https://github.com/termux/termux-app).
 There are plans to remove it from the Google Play Store, so you'll need to get it from either F-Droid or GitHub.
 Instructions for installing are available from the GitHub repository.

-Termux uses a utility called `pkg` (not te be confused with the BSD rendition of `pkg`), which we'll use to install a few packages.
+Termux uses a utility called `pkg` (not to be confused with the BSD rendition of `pkg`), which we'll use to install a few packages.
 First, to make the initial setup a little bit more convenient, we'll install `openssh`.
 This lets us SSH into the phone so we have a proper keyboard for typing commands and writing scripts.
 Once that's installed, use the `passwd` command to set a password, and use `sshd` to start the server.

 ```bash
 pkg install openssh